25 practical long term travel tips for first-time RTW travelers

 I didn’t want to stay there by myself and work with new volunteers!
 It was really chaotic to travel as a group because no matter how many months we lived in one dorm together, we are all different when traveling.
 There were 7 of us and only 2 of us were driving the wheel.
 It was like being the headteacher of a class field trip.
 I felt like I needed to tie them in ropes and make them form a straight line!

 The good thing about this is I was able to understand what it feels like to travel with different people who are all traveling long-term.
 We are not looking at it the same way.
 It was so nice to see how other people approach certain road problems.
 I learned that there are things that I need to improve on my ways and vice-versa.

-Let me tell you a secret: I only had travel insurance on the first 6 months of my travel.
+Let me tell you a secret: I only had travel insurance for the first 6 months of my travel.
 Uh oh, my mom will kill me.
 It was so expensive and I just didn’t think of allotting the budget for it.
-I kept thinking I can use the money for more important stuff like bus tickets, a tour and food.
+I kept thinking I can use the money for more important stuff like bus tickets, a tour, and food.
 I wasn’t just feeling it.

-19. The moment you lose your wallet, you are doomed… but Paypal and travel cheques are life savers.
+19. The moment you lose your wallet, you are doomed

 I receive pays from my online job and blog earnings thru Paypal and I magically found a way for us to have a good relationship.
 Paypal served as my wallet.
 I had a deal with one of my best friends from San Francisco: I sent her money through Paypal every month and she transferred it to me via Western Union.
 Thank God for cool friends!
 It involved more process (and a lot of fees) but I didn’t have to go back home to get a card.
 Plus, it worked for a year!